ichibrosan/multiware-framework-and-vpa/README.md

 // Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.  //
 /////////////////////////////////////////////////////////////////////////

+2025-02-06 20:39 mf - fixed journal by fixing the preprocessor, to use ROW_META_DATA instead of ROW_META_HDR.

 2025-02-06 20:26 mf - changed some variable names to make it more standard, modified a couple for loops to only have < instead of <=, and did some work on noteload. many of these changes were within the schema preprocessor.